ibm-cloud-docs/discovery-data/known-issues.md

   - Cause: The wrong image pull secret is being used.
   - Solution: Complete the following steps during the installation:

-    1. Start installing Watson Discover.
+    1. Start installing Watson Discovery.
     2. After watson-discovery-operator module completes, check if a WatsonDiscovery custom resource is created.
 To do so, run the following command:

       ```